Bhanu Pelo Lottery: Plot

 Bhanu Chitrakar (Bhanu Bandopadhyay) is a village-based clay modellist who earns a living selling earthen toys and singing.
 One day, he is presented a ticket for the Luck Velky Lottery by his Kolkata-based friend Jahar (Jahor Roy), with the first prize for the lottery standing at Rs 395,000.
 While Bhanu initially refuses to accept the ticket, he is finally coaxed into buying them, and goes to bed with the ticket stuck to his chest expecting the telegram announcing him as the winner to arrive anytime the next morning.

 Bhanu receives the telegram informing him that he indeed is the lucky winner of Rs 395,000.
 With Jahar in tow, he goes to Kolkata to collect his winnings.
-His awkwardness in the big city lead to innumerable faux pas, and things get more complicated for him when Mini Mitra or Mimi (Lily Chakraborty), Jahar's paramour, gives him her undivided attention with the intention of obtaining some of his prize money to forge a film production career for herself.
+His awkwardness in the big city leads to innumerable faux pas, and things get more complicated for him when Mini Mitra or Mimi, Jahar's paramour, gives him her undivided attention with the intention of obtaining some of his prize money to forge a film production career for herself.
 When Jahar finds out that he is being cheated by his best friend, he threatens the latter with a gun.
 Bhanu escapes, and in the climax of a chase sequence, is shown flying through the air hanging onto a gas balloon, out of reach of his pursuers.
-The balloon however pops in the end and Bhanu falls straight into the Hooghly.
+The balloon however pops in the end and Bhanu falls straight into the Hooghly river.

 At this point, Bhanu wakes up and realises that the entire Kolkata episode has been a dream.
 Jahar now comes with the news that Bhanu has won the lottery in reality.
 But horrified at the thought of sexual politics and the loss of his best friend over money, Bhanu now has no desire for the Rs 395,000 and urges Jahar to distribute his winnings among the needy.